krgough/rpi-commission-scripts/README.md

 We use the following SSH parameters:

--o "ExitOnForwardFailure yes" == Exit if the tunnel command fails. ssh would typically return a
+-o ExitOnForwardFailure=yes    Exit if the tunnel command fails. ssh would typically return a
                                warning but would not exit.
 So when checking running processes we would think the tunnel was ok, when it has actually failed.
+-o ServerAliveInterval=60      Send null packets every 60s to keep tunnel open (some routers or firewalls
--f = Requests ssh to go to background just before command execution.
+                               will close stale tunnels if no traffic -f = Requests ssh to go to background just before command execution.
      Also redirects stdin from /dev/null (requred for ssh to run in background) -N = Do not execute a remote command.
 This is useful for just forwarding ports